CharlesWithC/MyMemo/README.md

 *All the commits since [c610d51](https://github.com/Charles-1414/MyMemo/commit/c610d51cc357b7f0841de62ff77157f93ed986fa) should be signed with my GPG key and marked as verified.
 Otherwise it might be committed by an unknown person.
 Commit [99efec8](https://github.com/Charles-1414/MyMemo/commit/99efec8dc9d3e4976c61f17764869a84df50722e) is unverified because the email was configured incorrectly.*

-Current version: v5.3.10
+Current version: v5.3.11

 ## About v5

 My Memo v5 is built with python flask + html5 bootstrap.
 We have a brand new UI comparing to the older versions using canvas.

-Dark Mode is supported in v5 btw, you can enable it in Settings.
+Switch?
+Practice?
+Challenge?

-Challenge mode has been separated to Challenge YESNO and Challenge CHOICE.
+The old Challenge CHOICE has been renamed to Challenge and it's the only challenge mode that will update challenge record.
-Challenge YESNO is the old mode and Challenge CHOICE allows you to do quiz.
+The old Challenge YESNO has been renamed to Practice.
+It will display specific questions & answers based on an algorithm that is the same as challenge mode.
+The old Practice has been renamed to Switch, as users just switch between questions & answers.

 Discovery, the first community function, has been introduced!
 You can post your shared books and public groups to Discovery!